wp-plugins/easyrotator-for-wordpress/readme.txt

 This is usually caused by overly-broad declarations in your stylesheet.
 [Open a support ticket](http://www.dwuser.com/#bottomBoxes) and include the URL of your page; we'll help you identify the code you need to add.

+= How can I create an images-only rotator? =

+To learn how to create an images-only layout for your rotator, see [this article](http://www.dwuser.com/support/easyrotator/kb/images-only-layout/).

 = Does EasyRotator work properly on SSL sites? =

 Yes!
 The most recent versions of the plugin are automatically compatible with SSL sites.
 If a page is being viewed over SSL, all rotators will be updated appropriately to avoid mixed-content warnings.